 }

-// This show requires a Show[T] so its a method
+// This show requires a Show[T] so its a function

 implicit def listShow[T](implicit tShow: Show[T]): Show[List[T]] = new Show[List[T]] {